syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Working-with-Annotations-Programmatically.md

 }

 {% endhighlight %}
+{% highlight VB %}

+'delete all annotations from page 1 private void DeleteAnnotations()
+{
+   pdfViewer.ClearAllAnnotations(1)
+}

+{% endhighlight %}
 {% endtabs %}

-## Set the modified date of an annotation
+## Update the annotation's modified date

-PDF Viewer allows the user to set the modified date of an annotation programmatically without user interaction.
+PDF Viewer allows the user to update the modified date of an annotation programmatically without user interaction.
+With this feature, users can specify the date and time according to their preferences.

-### How to set the modified date of an annotation?
+### How to update the modified date of an annotation using default annotation settings?

-The modified date field of an annotation can be added for an annotation to be added to the PDF document.
+User can include a modified date field when adding an annotation to a PDF document using default annotation settings.

 The following code snippet explains how to set the modified date field of an annotation to be included.